FAQ

 Yes, there are payout scripts that node owners can use to pay leasers.
 These can also be used/adjusted to do other automated transfers, e.g., [***LTOLPoSDistributor***](https://github.com/jayjaynl/LTO_LPoSDistributor).
 These scripts are provided and maintained by LTO community members.

-In the future, services will pull the information from the blockchain.
-Please use a data transaction to set the meta properties for your node address.
+Services like universal wallet pull the information about community nodes from the LTO public blockchain.
+Please use a [data transaction](https://docs.ltonetwork.com/protocol/public/transactions/data) to set the meta properties for your node address.

 Store the node information in a JSON file.